 All who serve in the Church are set apart or assigned under the direction of one who holds priesthood keys.

 Under the direction of those who hold priesthood keys, the Aaronic Priesthood and the Melchizedek Priesthood are conferred on worthy male Church members (see Doctrine and Covenants 84:14–17).
 After the appropriate priesthood is conferred, the person is ordained to an office in that priesthood, such as deacon or elder.
 A priesthood holder exercises the priesthood according to the rights and duties of that office (see Doctrine and Covenants 107:99).

 Each man in the Church of Jesus Christ should strive to be worthy to receive and use the Melchizedek Priesthood to serve others.
 When a man receives this priesthood, he makes a covenant to faithfully fulfill his priesthood responsibilities.
 He also receives from God an oath, or promise, of eternal blessings (see Doctrine and Covenants 84:33–44; see also Guide to the Scriptures, “Oath and Covenant of the Priesthood”).

 Priesthood authority to serve in the Church is delegated to members in the following ways:

 By assignment from presiding Church leaders

-When men and women are set apart under the direction of those who hold priesthood keys, they are given authority from God to act in that calling.
-When they are released from a calling, they no longer have the authority associated with it.
+When Church members are set apart under the direction of those who hold priesthood keys, they are given authority from God to act in that calling.
+For example:

 A woman who is called and set apart by the bishop as ward Relief Society president is given authority to direct the work of Relief Society in the ward.